Account

 Okta Domain

-. - Wait for Suger support to configure the OIDC connection using the provided details.
+Wait for Suger Support to configure the OIDC connection using the provided details.
+The following configurations will be set up:

 SCIM configuration